mcdafydd/scini-cockpit/README.md

 4. To access the dev openrov instance, open Chrome and visit `http://localhost`.
 To access the co-pilot interfaces found in `assets/www` go to http://localhost:8204, or port `8200`, `8201`, or `8203`.

 # Prerequisites

+We target very recent Chrome browser builds for desktop and mobile and do not require cross-browser compatibility at this point.

 - Chrome 69+ is required to view the MJPEG streams due to use of the new OffscreenCanvas() with 2d rendering context
 - A USB game joystick is optional as all of the cockpit controls can be accessed by keyboard.